 A total of seven Korean attendees at the conference participated in the first KNPRN meeting.

-Since 2009, Dr. Sung-Ju Kim had hold an annual meeting once a year at the ARNOVA conference.
+Since 2009, Dr. Sung-Ju Kim has held an annual meeting once a year at the ARNOVA conference.

 November 2008: Foundation